-The percentage of participants who activated plans within 90 days of initial plan approval was:

-- 84% of participants entering in 2018-19 Q3 - 87% of participants entering in previous quarters combined
+The percentage of participants who activated plans within 90 days of initial plan approval was: - 84% of participants entering in 2018-19 Q3 - 87% of participants entering in previous quarters combined Duration to Plan activation for participants with initial plan approval Prior Quarter (Transition Only)

+Note: Participants with initial plans approved after the end of 2018-19 Q3 have been excluded from the charts.
+They are relatively new and it is too early to examine their durations to activation.
 Plan activation figures are approximations based on payment data.
 As there is a lag between when the support is provided to a participant, and the payment being made, these statistics are a conservative estimate; it is likely plan activation is faster than presented.
+Participant Outcomes This information on participant outcomes has been collected from 98.7% of participants who have received their initial plan since 1 July 2016 (when they entered the scheme).